-The importance of professional players is often underestimated by poker rooms
+The importance of professional players is often underestimated by online poker rooms

-Why are professional players more important than hobby players?
+Why are professional players more important to online poker rooms than recreational players?

-For a poker room, it is primarily important that tables are active 24/7 at all limits.
-As a new player, you don’t want to wait long to join the cash game table or to start a tournament; a key attraction of – the convenience – of online poker is to be able to choose whatever game we wish to play, and simply jump straight into the action.
-For professionals and committed players, this is the way it should be, playing for 6-10 hours a day at several tables at the same time.
-Without these players, the player pool would be very small and not busy.
-So when a new player joins a particular poker room, full tables are exactly what they expect to find if they’re going to have some fun, and it’s thanks to the dedicated regulars and full-time players that this is indeed possible.
+For a poker room, it is of major importance that tables are active 24/7, at all limits.
+As a new player, you don’t want to be waiting too long to join a cash game table or to start a tournament; a key attraction of – the convenience – of online poker is to be able to choose whatever game we wish to play, and simply jump straight into the action.
+For professionals and committed players, this is the way it should be, playing for 6-10 hours a day, several tables at the same time.
+Without these, the player pool would be small and, as a consequence, not sufficiently busy.
+So when a new player joins a particular online poker room, full tables are exactly what they expect to find if they’re going to have some fun, and it’s thanks to the dedicated regulars and full-time players that this is indeed possible.

 A flow of revenue/rake to the poker room

-A regular player who spends 30-50h a week at the virtual tables generates more sales rather than a player who plays for just 4-5h a week.
-Of course, there are also some gamblers and high rollers who play super high limits and thus generate rakes, but especially at the lower limits, there is not much that comes afterwards with a normal casual player.
-It’s relatively simple: regulars and not the hobby players make big profits for every poker room.
+A regular player who spends, for example, 30-50 hour every week at the virtual tables generates considerably more revenue for the poker room than someone who plays for just 4-5 hours in a week.
+Of course, there are also some gamblers and high rollers who play at very high limits and thus generate rake comparatively quickly, but – especially at the middle and lower limits – it’s the regulars, not the occasional hobbyists, who’s custom is the main contribution to a poker room’s profits.

 Not every regular is a shark

-The point is that only 10-15% of all regulars pull a lot of money out of the system and the rest of them push the money back and forth.
-It’s fair to conclude, therefore, that regular/full-time players are simultaneously keeping the tables full and the traffic to a level desired by the poker rooms, while not damaging the poker ecology.
+The point is that only 10-15% of all regulars actually take out more than moderate levels of money from the system, while the rest of the online poker population push money back and forth.
+It’s fair to conclude, therefore, that regular/full-time players are simultaneously keeping the tables full and the traffic to a level desired by the poker rooms, while not damaging the poker ecology by doing so.

-Understandably, online-poker providers endeavor to make the game more natural.
-For these reasons, they are moving towards playing games without HUD and other technical aids, and do their best to ban ‘bum-hunting’ which is currently a hot topic at GGPoker.
-All these factors ensure a much more level playing field and a generally fair and natural gaming experience for every player, from beginner to expert.
+Understandably, online poker providers endeavour to make the game more ‘natural’ and, as a consequence, they are moving towards games without HUD and other technical/software aids.
+Additionally, they are doing their best to ban ‘bum-hunting’ which is currently a hot topic at GGPoker.
+These factors ensure a much more level playing field and a generally fair and natural gaming experience for every player, from beginner to expert.
 It’s not to the game’s benefit that a small group of players fill their pockets – and take money out of the system – very quickly, so it’s right that such measures are taken.

-On the other hand, the playing environment has to be profitable for poker pros, too, in order to keep them involved and thus maintain a necessary level of traffic that in turn guarantees regular, round-the-clock action at the tables.
-A reasonable Rakeback programme, working software and an acceptable rake that you can beat should be the absolute standard.
+On the other hand, the playing environment has to be positive and ultimately profitable for poker pros, too, in order to keep them involved and thus maintain a necessary level of traffic that in turn guarantees regular, round-the-clock action at the tables.
+A reasonable Rakeback programme, working software and an acceptable level of rake that can be overcome should be the absolute standard.

 The success of a poker room depends on how well they create an overall package that is suitable for all groups of players.
-Some providers never seem to learn what is true of 888Poker, just to name an example.
+Some providers seem to have problems finding an appropriate balance.

-While PokerStars is still the clear leader in the online poker industry, the throne might start to shake in the nearest future.
-The number of players at PokerStars has declined significantly over the past few years due to the strict market position and a tough strategy against winning players.
-A zero percent Rakeback, constant rake increment, poor support, and many more negative points are now predominant about Stars in recent years.
-Of course, winning players are still very welcomed to the poker room, but do they do something to make them feel good?
-Clearly no!
+While PokerStars remains the leader in the online poker industry, the throne might start to shake a little in the near future.
+The number of players at PokerStars has declined significantly over the past few years due in no small part to their tough strategy aimed at winning players.
+A zero percent Rakeback, constant rake increment, poor support and numerous other negative points have been conspicuously predominant.
+Serious, winning players are still welcome, but it’s understandable that they’ve felt increasingly disenfranchised.